This post may contain affiliate links. Please read our disclosure policy.

 - Any oil will work

-- Broth: we used chicken broth. but you may sub with beef or vegetable broth.
+- Broth: we used chicken broth.
+But you may sub with beef or vegetable broth.

 - Don’t be tempted to skip any of the vegetables.
 The three of them play off each other: the carrots add sweetness, the onions add sharpness, and the celery adds a savory component.